gabys2006/TilingGlia/README.md

 conda install pywget

 ### To run the tutorial:
-Run a jupyter notebook instance in that environment:
+Run a jupyter notebook instance in that environment by entering the following command into a terminal:

 jupyter notebook

 Download Tutorial.ipynb from this repo, navigate to it in Jupyter notebook, and run it.

+### To run Python scripts:
+Download script and run directly from command line or use your favorite IDE.
+You can find a tutorial [here](https://realpython.com/run-python-scripts/)

 ## Test Data
 Test data for the tutorial can be downloaded at [The Cell Image Library](http://www.cellimagelibrary.org/home).
 Dataset consists of 60 2D 3-channel tifs depcting the _Drosophila_ larval VNC stained for astrocytes, cortex glia and neuronal nuclei.

 ## Questions